weaverbel/intro-computational-thinking/content/2-lesson.md

 Should another meeting be needed in the future, with different attendees, the process above could be abstracted and re-used to solve the issue.

+#### Structure diagrams

+Structure diagrams allow you to plan your problem breakdown visually.
+At the top should be the objective, and the steps underneath should start with high level considerations.
+These high level considerations can then be broken down into smaller and smaller steps.

+In the example below, a group of five people have survived a major nuclear accident.
+They do not know how many other people might have survived, or what kinds of conditions they are facing.
+They have to work out how they are going to survive.
+The diagram is the start of their thinking about their immediate needs.

+{% include figure.html img="struc-diag.png" alt="Structure diagram" caption="Sample structure diagram" width="85%" %}

 ---------

 ### Practice